 *I don’t consider myself to be particularly beautiful, and am a complete a work-in-progress on the inside.
-I just chose this blog article title cause I thought it was provocative, duh. #clickbait
+I just chose this blog article title and featured image cause I thought it was provocative, duh. #clickbait

-**Friendly disclaimer: I am not perfect, and have probably been guilty of all the above at some point, or will be one day.
+**Friendly disclaimer: I have probably been guilty of all the above at some point or will be one day.